Green Hollow Trail

 Drive.
 It was completed in November 2016 as an addition to

-this writing, it appears that the trail will be named Overflow.
+the Iron Hills trail system.
 The distance from the Lichen It junction with Lava Flow to Greens Lake

 Drive is 2.5 miles.